Waboodoo/HTTP-Shortcuts/docs/scripting.md

 Additionally, you'll find an option in the app's settings that allows you to run code before the execution of every shortcut, which can be used to define shared functions.

+Most of the [JavaScript's built-in functionalities](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) can be used normally, e.g., to manipulate [Strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) or [Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+Additionally, the app has some functions and utlities built in for convenience, all of which are documented below.

 Using these code blocks, there are a number of things you can achieve.
 See the [examples](#examples) below for inspiration.

 <a name="handle-response"></a>
 ## Handling the Response

 You can access the response of your HTTP request via the `response` object.

+Please note that the `response` object is only available in the *"Run on Success"* code block, and will otherwise be `null`.

 ### Getting the Response Body